 There are a number of other terms and conditions, so it is well worth checking out the detail.

-In Western Australia, you are able to claim a stamp duty rebate scheme for off-the-plan apartment purchases, where construction on the apartment project has not commenced.
+In Western Australia, you are able to claim a stamp duty rebate for off-the-plan apartment purchases, where construction on the apartment project has not commenced.

 There is no cap on the purchase price or value of the unit or apartment, and the scheme can be accessed by people who already own property (ie: non-first home buyers).
 This makes the scheme suitable to be used by downsizers seeking to move into a new apartment.